India's struggle to defend rupee shifts focus to rate hikes

 Data shows the RBI spent $6.2 billion defending the rupee in June.
 This eased to $1.8 billion in July when markets stabilised, and is estimated to have remained around $2 billion in August despite renewed market volatility.

-Traders believe intervention picked up in September as the RBI tried to protect the rupee from slipping past the 73 dollar INR= level.
-The rupee touched a record low of 72.99 on Tuesday, some 14.5 percent lower year-to-date.
+Traders believe intervention picked up in September as the RBI tried to protect the rupee from slipping past the 73 per dollar level.
+The rupee touched a record low of 72.99 on Tuesday, and was 14.5 percent lower year-to-date.

-Since April, the RBI is believed to have spent $20-25 billion to defend the rupee, yet the currency has continued to weaken.
+Since April, the RBI is believed to have spent $20 billion to $25 billion to defend the rupee, yet the currency has continued to weaken.

 "The RBI needs to be more tactical in intervening," said A. Prasanna, chief economist at ICICI Securities Primary Dealership in Mumbai, who also expects 50 basis points of hikes by December.